MicrosoftDocs/dynamics-365-project-operations/articles/time/copilot-in-time-entry.md

 ## Interactive Copilot chat experience

 Both of the Copilot capabilities in this feature can only be accessed by using the interactive Copilot chat experience.
+Since this Copilot chat experience is currently in preview state, it may not be enabled on your environment.

 - Select the Copilot icon from the top menu bar, just next to the user icon.
 - This makes the Copilot sidecar visible along with a message stating "Get started with Copilot by typing your request in chat."
 - To collapse this sidecar, similarly click on the Copilot icon once again.

+   > [!NOTE]
+   > Please work with your system administrator and complete steps to [enable Copilot chat for your environment](https://learn.microsoft.com/en-us/power-apps/maker/model-driven-apps/add-ai-copilot#enable-copilot-for-model-driven-apps-feature-for-your-environment) if the Copilot icon is not visible.

 ## Log time using Copilot